HEIDELBERG µPG 101 LASER WRITER

 HEIDELBERG WEBSITE | OPERATING INSTRUCTIONS | MORE INFORMATION

-The μPG 101 is an extremely economical and easy to use micro pattern generator for direct writing applications and low volume mask making.
-The system can be used for applications like MEMS, BioMEMS, Integrated Optics, Micro Fluidics or any other application that requires high precision, high resolution microstructures.
-The system is now available to use in the new clean room (no chemicals are allowed in the space).
+The μPG 101 is an easy to use micro pattern generator for direct writing applications and low volume mask making.
+The system can be used for applications like MEMS, BioMEMS, Integrated Optics, and Micro Fluidics.
+The system is now available to use in the new clean room.

 KEY FEATURES AND OPTIONS

 - Substrates up to 100 x 100 mm2